-Make sure that when changes are made to the contract, a new guide is given to the employee (applicable for most contracts with the introduction of "100 % health" on 1 January 2020 and 1 January, 2021).
+Make sure that when changes are made to the contract, a new guide is given to the employee.

 AFFILIATION OF EMPLOYEES

 The employer is responsible for individually registering each beneficiary with the company's existing employee benefit plans.

 Similarly, when an employee leaves the company, the employer must remove said employee from such plans.